 Shoulder surgery: The doctor can remove your inflamed shoulder bursa with a type of surgery that only requires small cuts in your skin.
-She’ll call it minimally invasive or arthroscopic, which is based on "arthroscope," the name of the tool she’ll use.
-She may also take out bone spurs or extra bits of bone.
+They’ll call it minimally invasive or arthroscopic, which is based on "arthroscope," the name of the tool they’ll use.
+They may also take out bone spurs or extra bits of bone.

 You’ll wear a shoulder sling after surgery to hold your joint in place.
 Once it starts to heal, the doctor will give you exercises to do to stretch, strengthen, and use your shoulder and arm again.
 You should be pain-free in 2 to 4 months.

 - Avoid motions that put pressure on your sore joint.
 Don’t lean on the top of a desk or table.

 - Don’t carry heavy packages or loads that strain your shoulders.
 Use a cart, wagon, or dolly to move heavy items.

 - Be careful when you lift anything heavy.
 Don’t risk damage to your elbows or shoulders.
 Ask for help.

 - Work with a physical therapist to learn safe ways to use your joints for normal activities.
 They can also show you exercises that keep your joints strong and flexible.

 - Repeated movements can cause sore joints.
 Take breaks and rest your elbows or shoulders.
 Change workouts or sports to avoid repeat movements.